Tachytaenius/tachy-guns/readme.md

 You don't need to read this unless you're the maintainer.

 The version from the previous release is stored in the `main` branch of the GitHub repository in `core/scripts_modactive/internal/tachy-guns/consts.lua` and near the top of this file.
-Just before releases, it is incremented according to the changes in the changelog (along with the versions in the `info.txt` files), and then packaged into releases.
 It is also stored in every mod `info.txt` file.
+Just before a release, it is incremented according to the changes in the changelog (along with the versions in the `info.txt` files), and then packaged into the release.
 The only change in a content pack may sometimes just be the displayed version and numeric version in the `info.txt` file being incremented, if that's the case, package it in the releases but don't update it on Steam Workshop.
 The numeric version in `info.txt` files is just incremented as a single number.
 The version is incremented before release for use in the upcoming release.